NOVA Region Dashboard

 Supplemental Nutrition Assistance Program Expenditures

-The Supplemental Nutrition Assistance Program (SNAP) expenditures in Northern Virginia are shown in this graph, including data through December 2022.
-Since 2006, the peak amount of expenditures was reached in 2020 during the COVID-19 pandemic and its economic downturn.
+The Supplemental Nutrition Assistance Program (SNAP) expenditures in Northern Virginia are shown in this graph, including 2024 year-to-date data through October.
+Since 2011, the peak amount of expenditures was reached in 2022 due to the COVID-19 pandemic and its economic downturn.
 The COVID-19 pandemic hit the world and its impact on the Northern Virginia region was significant from a health and economic stand point.
-In 2020, the SNAP expenditures for public and non-public combined were 10% higher than the 2013 prior peak.
+The temporary boost to SNAP benefits put in place during the COVID-19 pandemic, known as emergency allotments, ended nationwide after the February 2023 issuance.